• Skip to primary navigation

 Delivered by the DCC Monitoring Officer/Governance Solicitor

 Please note that bookings and cancellations will close 48 hours before each event.
 Cancellations should be emailed to cdalc@durham.gov.uk.
-After this time all live bookings will be charged (for pay for events) whether the person attends or not, but non attendees will be sent the presentation.
-Councils will be invoiced after each event.

-Online training will be delivered using Teams and the online weblink will be emailed to participants no later than 24 hours before the event.
+This online training will be delivered using Teams and the online weblink will be emailed to participants no later than 24 hours before the event.

-Filed Under: Training
+Filed Under: News and Events, Training

-© 2023 · Developed by Durham County Council
+© 2025 · Developed by Durham County Council

 • Accessibility Statement